-My research interests include game theory and mechanism design, learning theory, algorithmic fairness, and computational social science, which is to say I am interested in how stragegic agents, algorithmic processes, and social norms interact, both mathematically and in practice.
+My main research interests include game theory, learning theory, algorithmic fairness, and computational social science.
+I like to think about how stragegic agents, algorithmic processes, and social norms come together and interact, both mathematically and practically.

 I’m also interested in gerrymandering, especially the mathematical and computational aspects of the related problems.
-I am a research collaborator with the Metric Geometry and Gerrymandering Group in Boston.
-I will be on the faculty for MGGG’s second annual Voting Rights Data Institute this summer.
+I am a research associate with the Metric Geometry and Gerrymandering Group at MIT and Tufts and was on the faculty for their 2019 Voting Rights Data Institute summer program.

 Our paper Equilibrium Characterization for Data Acquisition Games appeared at IJCAI in August!

 Our paper The Gerrymandering Jumble: Map Projections Permute Districts’ Compactness Scores is on arXiv!